Flying Air France with a Cat in Cabin (2026): Is It the Right Airline for Your Route?

 4.4 Choose seats after the pet is confirmed

 Once the pet is officially on the booking, then choose seats.
+A few gentle guardrails:

 • avoid bulkhead rows (often no under-seat storage)